tastekinalperenn/Car-Crash-Deteciton-Research-Project/README.md

   <li>Magnitude*Orientation based Optical Flow and YOLO Dataset (70000,5,4099)</li>
 </ol>

+You can acces these dataset with this link https://drive.google.com/drive/folders/1wOx-d8RQpIN6HKkqZxJFUOxFflrY0LAP

 ### Model,Train and Test
 While estimating Car Crash, we used the LSTM model, which is a special RNN model used for the variation of time-dependent events.
 We prepared our model as follows.
 ![MODEL](https://user-images.githubusercontent.com/59515015/170105289-548740b9-ac89-49b9-9d7d-353c92c9518e.png)